Connect the dots between place-based priorities and different points of view

 Deepen your understanding of complex, multi-faceted ocean use with Marine Planner.
 With powerful mapping and design capabilities at its core, Marine Planner allows you to explore, share, and compare potential solutions to ocean planning challenges.
 Use it to assess regional ocean management plans, proposals, or ideas across sectors through the best available data.

 Never made a map?
 No problem.
 You can be an ocean mapping expert in no time.
-Held the first Tuesday of each month at 2pm, our How Tuesday webinar invites users of all skill levels and backgrounds to come together and learn more about Portal navigation and resources.
+Check our Calendar for upcoming How Tuesday webinars, which invite users of all skill levels and backgrounds to come together and learn more about Portal navigation and resources.

 New ways to network